The only love that lasts is unrequited love.

 It is documented that Petrarca first caught sight of Laura, on April 6, 1327 in the church of Sainte-Claire d’Avignon, after Easter Mass.
 The true identity of Laura is not certain, as Petrarca never mentions her last name.
 He only describes here as: lovely to look at, fair-haired, modest, and dignified in bearing.
 It is surmised the mysterious Laura, was the wife of the Count Hugues de Sade (an ancestor of the Marquis de Sade).
 If indeed the object of Petrarch’s affections is Laura de Sade — the woman was married at the age of 15, and by the time Petrarca saw her, was already a wife and mother of several children.

 Regardless, Petrarca would be haunted by her beauty for the rest of his life, despite her passing away at the age of 38 in the year 1348, on April 6th, Good Friday, exactly 21 years to the very hour Petrarca first saw her.
-There are no records as to the cause of Laura’s death, but it was mostly likely due to the plague or possibly pulmonary tuberculosis resulting from eleven childbirths.
+There are no records as to the cause of Laura’s death, but it was most likely due to the plague or possibly pulmonary tuberculosis resulting from eleven childbirths.

 Ah, to love so deeply and so intensely!
 For some it could be a curse driving them to despair.
 But, Petrarca, instead of pining away and sinking into oblivion, tortured by an unobtainable woman, turned his passionate feelings into a gift for all eternity to enjoy.
 He wrote the Canzoniere — love songs to Laura and now Petrarch’s love for one very special woman lives on through his sonnets, and the two of them never united in their own time — live together forever in art, in the stanzas of his poems.